Resilient Multi-Dimensional Consensus in Adversarial Environment: Resilient Consensus Algorithm 1

-Now consider the validity condition of resilient consensus.
-For simplicity, we denote the convex hull formed by the benign agents' states at time $k$ as $\varOmega(k)$.
-The following proposition presents the non-expansion property of $\varOmega(k)$: \begin{proposition}[Validity] Consider the network $\mathcal{G}=(\mathcal{V}, \mathcal{E})$.
-Suppose the misbehaving agents follow either $F$-local or $F$-total attack model.
+As a direct result of Lemma~\ref{lmm:convexhull}, the following corollary presents a non-expansion property of $\Xi(k)$: \begin{corollary} Consider the network $\mathcal{G}=(\mathcal{V}, \mathcal{E})$.
+Suppose that the misbehaving agents follow either $F$-local or $F$-total attack model.
 With Algorithm \ref{alg:resilient}, the following relation holds at any $k\geq 0$: